It’s a slippery slope, especially with small agencies giving away titles due to their smaller scale.

 How to Determine Seniority

-Sometimes, a performance may be an indicator.
+Sometimes, performance may be an indicator.
 Traffic could be user base, could be a bunch of other things or security, adaptiveness, number of people available in the organization who can build something other available tools online.
 What are the pros, what are the cons, what are the business implications of a specific case?
 And senior developers seem to have lots of experience to be able to comfortably make those assumptions and make actual strategic consulting in order to, again, make the right decision at the end of the day.
 So, that’s more or less, the difference between junior and senior developers.

 One other note that I’d like to make is that sometimes, senior developers in an organization could be less experienced programmers who have spent plenty of time within the organization because seniority in software engineering for the most part, in most companies, isn’t related to the programmings skills you’ve got – programming knowledge, clean code, faster execution refactoring, fewer regressions, no technical debt and things like this.